 By the turn of the century, Sega’s console division had fallen to a definitive third place.
-They couldn’t beat PlayStation on install base and they couldn’t beat Nintendo on exclusives.
+They couldn’t beat PlayStation on install base and they couldn’t beat Nintendo on first-party exclusives.
 Struggle breeds innovation, so Sega’s increased willingness to take chances over the competition made the Dreamcast one of their finest consoles.
 One of their boldest moves was the 56k modem built into every device, paired with regional services (like SegaNet) to support it.
 Much about the Dreamcast was ahead of its time, but Sega was definitely correct that connectivity and online play would form a large part of gaming’s future.

 As specs for the Dreamcast were finalized, I imagine orders came down from headquarters for games that could make use of these online features.
 Yuji Naka and the creatives at Sonic Team answered the call.
 Directly inspired by Diablo and Ultima Online, they set out to create a similar online action RPG for console players.
 They pulled Sega’s Phantasy Star RPG series out of mothballs and attached it to a game that shares practically nothing with the previous titles, barring a general adherence to a techno-fantasy style and the names of some spells and villains.
 Phantasy Star Online would essentially take over the franchise, which is still running with PSO2 today.

 Phantasy Star Online casts you as a privateer aboard the enormous colony ship Pioneer 2.
 Humans have stripped all the resources from their world and need a new one to conquer.
 Pioneer 1 has found just such a home in the lush forests of Ragol.
 Pioneer 1 was the advance scouting ship, so Pioneer 2 is now rolling up with everyone needed to reshape and populate the world.
 Except, upon arrival at Ragol, the crew of Pioneer 1 can’t be found, the headquarters they built has been damaged by an explosion, and the surface now crawls with angry, mutated wildlife.
 What happened?
 Did anyone survive?
 Was there more to Pioneer 1’s mission than the public was told?
 It’s your job to explore the planet and find answers.